RichardKlem/UPA/README.md

 To clean up the project, type `make clean`.

+If you want to run the **whole** process from the beginning again, you must<br>
+delete all data files from your data folder and delete all collections from<br>
+the database.

 ## Behaviour of the script
 It is expected that this code is run to set up the whole database from scratch.<br>
 That means that if there is already CSV file with the specified name, the new one<br>